ethanthoma/personal-website/posts/webdev_zero_to_chaos.md

 But yeah, keep it simple.
 Please.

-## Take Two: Climbing a Dune
+## Attempt Two: Climbing a Dune

-> Surmounting obstacles is a good thing if you are heading in the right direction...
+> "Surmounting obstacles is a good thing if you are heading in the right direction..."

 A couple months post the first tragedy (much like the world wars, it wasn't called the first at this point), my friend decided to make their own website